-Metaphors are not always the best way to explain complex technologies, but the ones used for predictive analytics and artificial intelligence need an update.
+Metaphors are not always the best way to explain complex technologies, but the ones used for predictive analytics vs artificial intelligence (AI) need an update.

 Ask someone to draw “predictive intelligence” as if they were playing a game of Pictionary, for example.
 The result could be a crystal ball, tarot cards or some other talismans associated with a fortuneteller.